 If you’ve been thinking of a Miami road trip, but aren’t sure that the timing is right, relax.
-There are plenty of ways to enjoy a socially-distanced Maimi experience.
+There are plenty of ways to enjoy Miami.

 Miami is a hustling, bustling city on Florida’s East Coast and the sixth most densely populated major city in the United States.
 It is known as a leader in finance, commerce, culture, arts, and international trade, not only in Florida, but on a global scale.

 Miami is also a popular party town.
 For the gay community, this is no exception.
-While parties are on hold right now, there are plenty of things to see and do on a gay Miami road trip.
+There are plenty of things to see and do on a gay Miami road trip.

 How Gay is Miami?